beaverbuilder/documentation/docs/assistant/getting-started/create-account.md

 Sign up for the Assistant Pro Cloud at [Assistant.Pro](https://assistant.pro/).
 There are three Assistant Pro Cloud account types: Free, Individual, and Team.
 Compare prices and features on this [comparison table](https://assistant.pro/#pricing).

 :::tip
-You can change your account type from the **Account > Billing Information** on the Assistant Pro Cloud dashboard.
+You can change your account type from **Account > Billing Information** on the Assistant Pro Cloud dashboard.
 :::

 ## Create Account